kgakatsikeamogetswe/Big_O_Notation/README.md

 Last things lasts, <ins>let's talk about `Big O Notation`.🌟</ins>

+What is Big O Notation?
+Big O notation is like a way to talk about how fast an algorithm runs or how much space it needs. 🚀 It helps us understand how our code performs when we have a lot of data.

+Imagine you have a list of things to do, and you want to find something in that list.
+Big O notation tells you how many steps it might take to find what you're looking for as the list gets longer. 📊

+For example, if you have 10 things in your list and you need to look through each one, it might take 10 steps.
+If you have 100 things, it might take 100 steps.
+Big O notation helps us see how the number of steps grows as the list gets bigger.

 Knowing Big O notation is super important for solving computer problems! 🌟 It helps us figure out how fast and efficient our solutions are, so we can make smart choices when solving different kinds of problems.

 If someone understands Big O notation, they'll have a great toolkit for tackling algorithmic problems! 💡

+Honestly, I'd rather give my client a fast program than worry too much about clean code. 🏃‍♂️ Another reason why many developers struggle in interviews is because they don't know how to approach solving the problem! 🤔 Like, how are you going to figure out the solution if all you've been taught is how to write clean code? 📝